Academy (English school): Types

-An academy trust that operates more than one academy is known as a multi-academy trust.
+An academy trust that operates more than one academy is known as a multi-academy trust, although sometimes the terms academy group or academy federation are used instead.
+An academy chain is a group of trusts working together under a shared management structure.

 Features

-An academy is a state school governed by a board of trustees through a funding agreement it makes with the Department for Education, and at that point it is no longer maintained by the local authority.
-The current advisory text is the Academy and free school: master funding agreement dated December 2020.
-The trustees of the academy trust are obliged to publish an annual report and accounts, a required accountability and transparency measure which does not apply to maintained schools.
+An academy is an independent state school governed by the Academy Agreement it makes with the Department for Education, and at that point it severs connections with the local education authority.
+The current advisory text is the Academy and free school: master funding agreement dated March 2018.
+The governors of the academy are obliged to publish an annual report and accounts, that are open to scrutiny and inspections.